1919–20 NHL season: Awards

-The O'Brien Cup, still considered the championship of the NHA, was not actually awarded in 1920.
+The O'Brien Cup, still considered the championship of the NHA, was not awarded in 1920.
 It remained under the care of the Canadiens who had won it in 1917, until the death of their owner, George Kennedy in 1921, when the NHL made arrangements to re-use the trophy.
 The Hockey Hall of Fame lists Ottawa as the winner for 1919–20.